guoji-fu/pGNNs/README.md

 ```

 ### Citing
-If you find *HSRL* useful in your research, please cite our paper:
+If you find *pGNNs* useful in your research, please cite our paper:
 ```
 @article{DBLP:journals/corr/abs-2111-07337,
   author    = {Guoji Fu and